openscihub/osh-model/README.md

 });
 ```

-but saves you from a function call.
+but saves a function call.
 This is little more than recognition
 that the attribute exists and it should be taken as given (if validated).

 ### Model.toss(attr)

-Yeah, `attr` exists, we know.
-Don't fail on Model.check().
+Yeah, `attr` exists, we know and we don't care.
+Don't fail on
+Model.check().

 ### Model.check()